vctrlima/vctrlima/README.md

 ### About me:
 - Brazilian;
-- 22 years old;
+- 23 years old;
 - Mobile and web development enthusiast.
-- Graduating in Systems Analysis and Development.
+- Under graduated in Systems Analysis and Development.

 #### Currently interested in expanding knowledge with *Software Architecture*.